coder/coder/docs/user-guides/workspace-access/jetbrains.md

-# Jetbrains IDEs
+# JetBrains IDEs

-We support Jetbrains IDEs using [Gateway](https://www.jetbrains.com/remote-development/gateway/).
+We support JetBrains IDEs using [Gateway](https://www.jetbrains.com/remote-development/gateway/).
 The following IDEs are supported for remote development: